amarantha-k/cbas/_drafts/3_query.md

                  );

 ## <a id="Union_all">UNION ALL</a>
-UNION ALL can be used to combine two input streams into one.
+The UNION ALL can be used to combine two input streams into one.
 As in SQL, there is no ordering guarantee on the contents of the output stream.
-However, unlike SQL, SQL++ does not constrain what the data looks like on the input streams; in particular, it allows heterogenity on the input and output streams.
+However, unlike SQL, SQL++ does not constrain what the data looks like on the input streams; in particular, it allows heterogeneous on the input and output streams.
 The following odd but legal query is an example:

 ##### Example